christianalfoni/impact/docs/learn/store-lifecycle.md

 With `StrictMode` your store will still initialise twice, also when initialising in the _commit_ phase.
 This helps verify that your `cleanup` indeed does what it is supposed to do.
 :::

-You can safely use any observer contexts within the store without having to explicitly clean them up.
+You can safely use any observing contexts, like effects, computed etc., within the store without having to explicitly clean them up.

 ::: code-group